bamcis-io/AwsUtilities/README.md

 ## Revision History

+### 1.0.3.4
+Removed the default parameter set from Copy-EBSVolume and allowed you to make encrypted EBS volume copies in the same AZ and region as the source.
+Added parameters to specify volume type and size and to copy tags from source to destination.

 ### 1.0.3.3
 Fixed minor bugs in the Get-AWSCloudTrailLogs cmdlet that didn't correctly convert the DateTime for an S3 CloudTrail log file to the actual UTC time.